-Reactive Simulatability is a definition of security which defines a protocol $\hat{M}1$ (the real protocol) to be as secure as another protocol $\hat{M}2$ (the ideal protocol, the trusted host), if for any adversary $A_1$ (also called the real adversary), and any honest user H, there is a simulator $A_2$ (also called the ideal adversary), s.t. the view of H is indistinguishable in the following two scenarios:
+We say that protocol \hat{M}1 (the real protocol) to be as secure as another protocol \hat{M}2 (the ideal protocol, the trusted host), if for any adversary A1 (also called the real adversary), and any honest user H, there is a simulator A2 (also called the ideal adversary), s.t. the view of H is indistinguishable in the following two scenarios:

-- The honest user H runs together with the real adversary $A_1$ and the real protocol $\hat{M}1$ - The honest user H runs together with the simulator A2 and the ideal protocol $\hat{M}2$ .
+- The honest user H runs together with the real adversary A_1 and the real protocol \hat{M}1 - The honest user H runs together with the simulator A_2 and the ideal protocol \hat{M}2 .